Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 A ban without a sanctioned path often drives usage underground.
 That makes discovery, ownership, logging, and containment worse, not better.

-Why the paid bridge is ACT Tier 2
+Why AI Controls Professional is ACT Tier 2

 The missing value is sanctioned-use policy, evidence discipline, agentic governance, reporting, and implementation ownership.
-That is ACT Tier 2 territory.
+That is AI Controls Professional territory.

 Where to go next